MapleFrogStudio/hobbytrader/README.md

 ## Modules

-**Download** : module to automatically download minute price data using Github Actions
+**Download** : module to automatically download minute price data for the previous day using Github Actions (please remember non trading days will have duplicate data)

 ## Limitations